Smart grid: Smart grid modelling

-The Kuramoto model is a well-studied system.
-The power grid has been described in this context as well.
-The goal is to keep the system in balance, or to maintain phase synchronization (also known as phase locking).
+The power grid has been mapped onto variations of the Kuramoto model, a well-studied framework for synchronization of nonlinear oscillators.
+The model describes how the electrical system keeps the power balance, to maintain phase synchronization (also known as phase locking).
+Strictly speaking, the model is most used for an ordinary electrical grid, to determine, for instance, the role of branch insertions or of paramters dispersion.
 Non-uniform oscillators also help to model different technologies, different types of power generators, patterns of consumption, and so on.
 The model has also been used to describe the synchronization patterns in the blinking of fireflies.